Alexander Dorosinskiy: Biography

 In 2005, Dorosinskiy together with a racing car driver Sergey Uspensky founded the rally team "Subaru Team Russia", which was even called ‘the Russian rally team’ in the press.
-In the same year, a team with Alexander Dorosinskiy took part in the World Rally Championship at the stage in Cyprus, and in 2006 Alexander’s crew took a third place in the Production category in the Rally New Zealand.
+In the same year, a team with Dorosinskiy took part in the World Rally Championship at the stage in Cyprus, and in 2006 Dorosinskiy’s crew took a third place in the Production category in the Rally New Zealand.
 In the same year, Dorosinskiy became the third in the overall classification of the stage of the Finnish Rally Championship (at SM Waltikka Ralli).
 His result was the best achievement ever made by Russians at Finnish rallies before Nikolay Gryazin won the Finland Rally 2019 at The FIA World Rally Championship-2.
-According to the results of the entire 2006 season, Alexander took eighth place in the A8 class of the Finnish championship.
+According to the results of the entire 2006 season, Dorosinskiy took eighth place in the A8 class of the Finnish championship.
 In 2007, as a part of a crew with a navigator Dmitry Eremeev, he took part in the Rally Sweden, the Rally Mexico, and the Rally Argentina.

 In 2009, 2017 and 2018, he took part in Russian “Can-Am-X-Race”.
 Also in 2018, he was a part of a crew with a navigator Oleg Uperenko in the Morocco Rally in the all-terrain vehicle class.
 In 2019, he took part in the Dakar Rally in Peru as part of the Russian crew of all-terrain vehicles.
 Also for a long time Dorosinskiy was a coach of a racing driver Sergey Karyakin, who won the Dakar rally in 2017 in the classification of all-terrain vehicles.
-In 2019 the crew of Alexander Dorosinskiy and Oleg Uperenko performed in three stages of the FIA World Cup for Cross-Country Bajas, and they took fifth place in Bajas Italy, second place in Bajas Aragon and third one in Hungarian Bajas in T3 class (10, 15 and 10 places in the absolute), which provided Alexander the fifth place following the results of the tournament in his category.
-Also in 2019 Alexander Dorosinskiy and Oleg Uperenko took part in the Morocco Rally for the second year in a row - the final stage of the World Cup in rally-raids, their crew took third place in the T3 class and ninth in the overall classification.
+In 2019, the crew of Dorosinskiy and Oleg Uperenko performed in three stages of the FIA World Cup for Cross-Country Bajas, and they took fifth place in Bajas Italy, second place in Bajas Aragon and third one in Hungarian Bajas in T3 class (10, 15 and 10 places in the absolute), which provided Alexander the fifth place following the results of the tournament in his category.
+Also in 2019, Dorosinskiy and Uperenko took part in the Morocco Rally for the second year in a row - the final stage of the World Cup in rally-raids, their crew took third place in the T3 class and ninth in the overall classification.
 He is currently a pilot of the Sport Racing Technologies rally team, driving a buggy.